Dayanand-cyber/File-Encryption-and-Decryption-System-/README.md

 # File-Encryption-and-Decryption-System-

-This system help to you to encrypt and decrpyt your important file and as addition feature you can store your key in encrypted which can be seen by the user
+This system help you to encrypt and decrpyt your important file and as a add on feature you can store your key in encrypted file which can be seen by the user

 <img width="1077" height="545" alt="Screenshot 2025-07-20 132220" src="https://github.com/user-attachments/assets/f2404a5a-375d-4a97-8a18-c67167f9766c" />
 <img width="1077" height="545" alt="Screenshot 2025-07-20 132211" src="https://github.com/user-attachments/assets/61894a75-f060-4c59-820b-ed18ef83f562" />